Oluwatoni/Oluwatoni.github.io/_posts/2025-05-18-surviving-omscs.md

 I find there are two groups[^1] of people that benefit the most from the program:

 - People looking to switch into software development who benefit from the legitimacy a computer science masters degree provides.
-- Folks trying to deepen their knowledge in field of computer science.
+- Folks trying to deepen their knowledge in the field of computer science.

 I fell into the latter group, in my first job out of school I struggled to keep up with the rest of my team.
 I was working on the perception team at a well known Canadian robotics startup.
 Most of my colleagues had PhDs in robotics and were using what they knew to tackle harder problems.
 I would end up spending evenings and weekends reading up on the concepts brought up in meetings to keep up with the team.
 When I found out about the program it looked like a great way to cover a lot of ground in a structured way and catch-up to my colleagues.